prcuisa/CryptoRent/README.md

 ## ✨ Technology Stack

-This scaffold provides a robust foundation built with:

 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router
 - **📘 TypeScript 5** - Type-safe JavaScript for better developer experience